DeSmith stops 29 shots, Canucks edge Predators 2-1 to retake series lead

 The Canucks' power play got to work, dishing the puck around the perimeter and looking for the right opportunity.
 Hughes connected with Miller and the forward blasted a shot past Saros from above the faceoff circle, scoring on Vancouver's first recorded shot of the game 13:23 into the first.

-Vancouver went up 2-0 thanks to another man advantage early in the second when Roman Josi was sent to the box for tripping.
+Vancouver went up 2-0 thanks to another man advantage early in the second when Predators' defenceman Roman Josi was sent to the box for tripping.

 Stationed near the boards, Miller sliced pass to Boeser, who directed it in from the top of the crease at the 4:33 mark.